conda-incubator/conda-store/docusaurus-docs/conda-store/references/database.md

 - A `condapackage` is a representation of a given Conda package which belongs to a given `condachannel`
 - A `specification` is the environment.yaml using in `conda env create -f <environment.yaml>`

-The following will generate the database model shown bellow.
+The following will generate the database model shown below.
 It was generated from the `examples/docker` example.
 You'll see in the command that we are excluding several tables.
 These tables are managed by [celery](https://docs.celeryproject.org/en/stable/).